 After his mother drops him off in Philly, Cole gets one surprise after another.
 His father is part of a group of black urban cowboys who save horses from slaughterhouses, and use them to teach neighborhood kids how to be responsible for the care of another life.
 In exchange for getting to ride, the kids groom and feed the horses, and help with the upkeep of the stables.

-The City has other ideas, however, since a group of developers want the land to build gentrified housing.
+The city has other ideas, however, since a group of developers want that land to build gentrified housing.
 Cole, sullen and alienated when he first arrives, learns “the Cowboy Way” – first about bonding with horses, and then about friendship and justice.
 Together, he and the cowboy group implement the Cowboy Way in order to prevent their horses from getting killed and to stop the developers from depriving them of their way of life and of the happiness and self-esteem it confers on all the participants.

 The illustrator, Jesse Joshua Watson, is the wonderful artist who created the joyous pictures for the book I and I: Bob Marley (reviewed here).
 His pictures, intermittently placed throughout the book, definitely enrich the story.
 I was only sorry there weren’t more of them!